Rubens tube: History

 Heinrich Rubens was a German physicist born in 1865.
 Though he worked with better remembered physicists such as Max Planck at the University of Berlin on some of the ground work for quantum physics, he is best known for his flame tube, which was demonstrated in 1905.
 This original Rubens tube was a four-meter section of pipe with approximately 100 holes of 2 mm diameter spaced evenly along its length.

 When the ends of the pipe are sealed and a flammable gas is pumped into the device, the escaping gas can be lit to form a row of flames of roughly equal size.
 When sound is applied from one end by means of a loudspeaker, internal pressure will change along the length of the tube.
-If the sound is of a frequency that produces standing waves, the wavelength will be visible in the series of flames, with the tallest flames occurring at pressure nodes, and the lowest flames occurring at pressure antinodes.
+If the sound is of a frequency that produces standing waves, the wavelength will be visible in the series of flames, with the tallest flames occurring at pressure antinodes, and the lowest flames occurring at pressure nodes.
 The pressure antinodes correspond to the locations with the highest amount of compression and rarefaction.

 The Guinness record for longest Rubens tube was achieved in 2019, when science show Kvark built a 10 meter Rubens tube at Saku Suurhall.